J. Jonah Jameson: Raimi trilogy

-Simmons portrays Jameson in Raimi's Spider-Man film trilogy.
-This version serves as major source of comic relief throughout the films, being portrayed as a blustering, bombastic, obsessed, and hyperactive man retaining his dislike for Spider-Man and taking delight in anything that might discredit or defame him, but remaining a good man at his core.
+J. Jonah Jameson appears in Raimi's Spider-Man film trilogy (Spider-Man, Spider-Man 2, and Spider-Man 3), portrayed by J. K. Simmons.
+This version is a blustering, bombastic, obsessive, hyperactive man who retains his dislike for Spider-Man, taking delight in anything that might discredit or defame him.
+Nonetheless, he remains a good man at his core.

+Spider-Verse

+J. Jonah Jameson, based on his counterpart from Spider-Man (1967), appears in the post-credits scene of Spider-Man: Into the Spider-Verse (2018), voiced by the film's editorial associate production manager, Adam Brown.

+In the sequel Spider-Man: Across the Spider-Verse (2023), J. K. Simmons reprised his role as several alternate reality versions of Jameson from Earth-1610, Earth-65, and Earth-42, designed after the balding MCU Jameson, providing original dialogue; a Lego figure of Jameson from Earth-13122 also makes a cameo appearance, voiced by archival audio of Simmons as Jameson from Sam Raimi's Spider-Man (2002).

 Marvel Cinematic Universe

-J. K. Simmons reprises his role as a re-imagined version of J. Jonah Jameson in live-action media set in Marvel Cinematic Universe (MCU), appearing in the film Spider-Man: Far From Home (2019), The Daily Bugle web series (2019–present), and the film Spider-Man: No Way Home (2021).
-Simmons also makes an uncredited cameo appearance as the MCU Jameson in the mid-credits scene of the Sony's Spider-Man Universe film Venom: Let There Be Carnage (also 2021).
+J. Jonah Jameson appears in media set in the Marvel Cinematic Universe (MCU), portrayed by J. K. Simmons.
+He appears in the film Spider-Man: Far From Home (2019), The Daily Bugle web series (2019–2022), and the film Spider-Man: No Way Home (2021).
+Simmons also makes an uncredited cameo appearance as the MCU Jameson in the mid-credits scene of the Sony's Spider-Man Universe (SSU) film Venom: Let There Be Carnage (2021), and in a deleted scene in Morbius (2022).

 Introduced in Far From Home, this version is unrelated to the version that Simmons first portrayed in Raimi's trilogy.
 Instead, this Jameson appears as the host of TheDailyBugle.net, a sensationalist "InfoWars-type video platform".
 While he has the same hair color as his Raimi films' counterpart, Simmons does not wear a toupée to emulate Jameson's flattop hairstyle; appearing bald instead to differentiate his differing portrayals.
-Additionally, Simmons announced that he has signed on to play Jameson for more films in the MCU.
+Additionally, Simmons announced that he has signed on to play Jameson for more films in the MCU and SSU.